zorah/zorah.github.io/_pages/cv.md

 Funding
 ======

+* 2023-2026: **DFG Sachbeihilfe** for the project "Robust Spectral Non-Rigid Shape Correspondences" funding a PhD student for three years (310k Euro)
 * 2022-2024: **KI-Starter grant** from the ministry for culture and science in NRW for the two year project "Robust Geometric Deep Learning" (170k Euro)
 * 2019: **DAAD Short-Term Scholarship for PhD students** funding a two months research visit at Sapienza Università di Roma (3k Euro)